Notamswethasri7/Finalyearproject/Readme.txt

 Step 1: Open the project folder.

+Step 2:  Step2.1 Run the final.ipynb file.
-Step 2: In the address bar, type cmd and press Enter to open the Command Prompt.
+         Step 2.2 In the address bar, type cmd and press Enter to open the Command Prompt.

 Step 3: In the Command Prompt, type python main.py to execute the main.py file.